omarrabdelkader/datastructure/README.md

 https://www.youtube.com/@BroCodez

 It is kind of funny to think of how was prospective towards progamming tweleve months ago, like I thought programming was for genius people.
 I still recall my friend, Zoma, recommeding me to learn programming.
 My answer was always, 'No'.
 That was it.
-I'd refused for numerous reasons and one of them is, apprehension.
+I'd refused for numerous reasons and one of them was, apprehension.
 Then my friend, Amr El-Safy, who is actually my mentor recommended me to study this idotic language, JavaScript.
 He just recommmended it, that was it.
 He didn't mention anything else, and I thought: "What would happen?
 Let's just give it a shot."

 As a consequence, I have discovered the Hello World world.
 I have never thought that I would love programming that much.
 In the last tweleve months, I had been learning multitudinous programming concepts.
 Programmig is stupendous, people.